Habla Zig Zag Kilns Addressing Climate Change

 The size of the brick industry in the developing world is vast.
 There are more than 500,000 antiquated, energy‐inefficient and high‐polluting brick kilns operating.

 Urbanization drives brick production and is causing a rapid expansion of the industry at approximately 6% annually.
 Asia is leading this trend.
-In India a 200-300% increase in demand for bricks is projected by 2030, expanding the current annual 250,000 billion brick production from 180,000 kilns.
+In India a 200-300% increase in demand for bricks is projected by 2030, expanding the current annual 250,000 billion brick production from up to 280,000 kilns.

 The industry produces 1.5 trillion clay bricks p.a.
 Brick kilns needing replacement operate in Latin America, Africa and Asia where an estimated 87% of the global brick production takes place.
 There is a real urgency to curb this industry’s devastating impacts on air quality, health, agriculture and ecosystems affecting billions of people.